 This model contract is distributed by the Office of the Attorney General.
-The Attorney General's Office does not endorse or recommend any company or individual who might use this form.

-Company's Name Street Address Mailing Address Street Address

-Telephone Number

-Representative's Name Representative's Name

-•

-Starting Date: Completion Date:

-Itemized Costs

-Materials: Type, Description, Quantity Labor Description:

-Total Costs Material & Labor

-Balance Due (To be paid on satisfactory completion

-or schedule based on completed work)

-es, specifications and conditions are satisfactory o this proposal will be in writing and initialed by

-Buyer's Signature Date of Acceptance

-Seller's of Seller Date SH DOWN PAYMENT

-6 OF TOTAL CONTRACT)

-Received From

-Signature of Seller Date
+The Attorney

+General's Office does not endorse or recommend any company or individual who might use this Company's Name Buyer's Name Street Address Street Address Telephone Number Mailing Address Telephone Number Telephone Number Representative's Name Representative's Name Proposal: Starting Date: Completion Date: Itemized Costs Materials: Type, Description, Quantity Labor Description: Total Costs Material & Labor Down Payment Balance Due (To be paid on satisfactory completion or schedule based on completed work) Warranty/Guarantee ACCEPTANCE OF PROPOSAL: The above prices, specifications and conditions are satisfactory and I accept them as written.
+Any additions to this proposal will be in writing and initialed by both parties.
+Buyer's Signature Date of Acceptance Date Signature of Seller RECEIPT FOR CASH DOWN PAYMENT (NOT TO EXCEED 25% OF TOTAL CONTRACT) Received From \$ Signature of Seller Date